 October 2015 to April 2016

 I chose to do this as a filler between leaving my job and departing to Canada, mostly for my self interest as I made little money off this venture.
 I mostly repaired and maintained motorcycles and cars, in a few instances some domestic appliances and a couple of welders, the electrical aspect of those two.

 My main responsibilities were to machine hydraulic and pneumatic seals by the use of a CNC lathe – Fanuc Controls.
 Job involved the setting of tools, making tools, programming and running the machine.
 I was considered to be the most proficient machinist at our company which lead me to be given complex programming jobs that I had to machine from my interpretation of a drawing, normally requiring me to make tools and shape carbide inserts.
 I was the only machinist able to mill plastic, rubbers and urethanes.

 I have taught several apprentices, most of them having never used a micrometer/vernier or even seen a lathe to being competent independent machinists producing quality work.

 I also repaired a jewelry laser welding machine by dismantling it, tracing wires and diagnosing the fault on a component level.
 I de-soldered the original part and installed the new one, saving the company a repair bill of £1600.
 I have repaired all of the CNC lathes by diagnosing the fault, ordering a new part and fixing the machine, this had become a weekly habit.

-I decided to terminate my employment to pursue a different career.
+I decided to terminate my employment to move to Canada.

 Interests and Activities: